act-rules/act-rules.github.io/pages/implementations/reporting.md

 2. [Open an issue](https://github.com/act-rules/act-rules.github.io/issues/new), proposing the new implementation.
 Please include the name of the implementation, and a URL to the EARL report.

-> Note: Refer [available tools](/pages/implementations/tools/) section, to see if any of them can be used to generate the report in the EARL format.
+> Note: Refer to the [available tools](/pages/implementations/tools/) section, to see if any of them can be used to generate the report in the EARL format.

 ## Third Party Submissions

 Submitting an implementation requires permission from the owner of the test tool / methodology that is proposed.
-If you wish to submit an implementation on behalf of an implementor, we will require written permission from the owner of the implementation sent to the ACT-R public mailinglist.
+If you wish to submit an implementation on behalf of an implementor, we will require written permission from the owner of the implementation sent to the ACT-R public mailing list.